-- Religious Observance: University Housing is committed to providing a safe, inclusive and supportive experience for all students.
+- Religious Observance: Michigan Housing is committed to providing a safe, inclusive and supportive experience for all students.
 We recognize student observance of their faith tradition may require consideration for placement in on-campus housing.
 Learn more on our Other Living Options page.

 - Gender Inclusive Housing: We are committed to providing a safe, inclusive and supportive experience for all students.
 We offer a variety of gender inclusive housing options.
 If you are interested in a gender inclusive room or apartment space, visit our Other Living Options page.

 - Michigan Learning Communities: Michigan Learning Communities provide smaller communities that focus on the exploration of a specific field of study.
 These communities are typically not available for winter term students.
 However if you are interested, you may contact the community directly via their website.